INSIGHT-Impossible dilemma? World watches Italy as businesses plead to return to work

 What worries many in Italy, and elsewhere, is the apparent lack of authoritative plans on how to safely lift measures, as governments wrestle with an unforeseen, invisible and unfamiliar foe and scientific guidance evolves on a weekly basis.
 Companies in the euro zone's third-largest economy are pushing for the government to come up with a strategy for a gradual exit from the lockdown.

-Testing and "contact tracing" would be extended, including with the use of smartphone apps and other forms of digital technology, following the South Korean playbook.
-'INCALCULABLE DAMAGE'
+Testing and "contact tracing" would be extended, including the use of smartphone apps and other forms of digital technology, following the South Korean playbook.

 Vicenza and Padua are part of Veneto, one of the worst affected regions of Italy along with Lombardy and Emilia Romagna.
 The high density of factories and strong economic ties with China have been put forward as possible reasons behind the epidemic there.
 "We say this very loudly to the authorities: 'Hurry up'," said Cesare Mastroianni, vice president of Absolute, a luxury yachts producer of Piacenza, Emilia Romagna.
 "The shutdown has already done incalculable damage."